MicrosoftDocs/dynamics365smb-docs/business-central/payables-how-post-payments-refunds.md

 - Applying payments to invoices or credit memos

     If you fill in the **Applies-to Doc.
 No.** field with the invoice or credit memo that must be paid or refunded, then the document in question is set to paid when you post the journal.
 This is referred to as "applied".
 As an alternative to applying during payment posting, you can use the **Apply Vendor Entries** and **Apply Customer Entries** page after you have made the payment posting.
-For more information, see, for example, [Reconcile Vendor Payments Manually](payables-how-apply-purchase-transactions-manually.md).
+For more information, see, for example, [Reconcile Vendor Payments with the Payment Journal or from Vendor Ledger Entries](payables-how-apply-purchase-transactions-manually.md).

 - Get suggested payments to vendors or employees

     The **Suggest Vendor Payments** and **Suggest Employee Payments** functions can help you fill payment journal lines automatically according to vendor prioritization and due dates.
 For more information, see [Suggest Vendor Payments](payables-how-suggest-vendor-payments.md).
 With this function, the **Applies-to Doc.
 No.** field is always filled in.